jlehikoinen/ScriptingWithSwiftUIDemo/README.md

 # Scripting with SwiftUI Demo

-"Scripting with SwiftUI" demo for FinMacAdmin meetup 13.04.2022.
+*Scripting with SwiftUI* demo for FinMacAdmin meetup 13.04.2022.

 This is a sequel for 2019 FinMacAdmin [Scripting in Swift](https://github.com/jlehikoinen/ScriptingInSwiftDemo) presentation.

-The demo script `DefaultMailApp.swift` can be used for setting up default email application (macOS Mail or MS Outlook).
-Try `DefaultMailAppOnlyUI.swift` if you want test the UI only.
+SwiftUI scripts are located in the `Scripts` folder. `DefaultMailApp.swift` script can be used for setting up default email application (macOS Mail or MS Outlook).
+Try `DefaultMailAppOnlyUI.swift` script if you want test the UI only.

+This repo contains also SwiftUI Xcode project `ScriptingWithSwiftUIDemo` that can be used for e.g. live previewing SwiftUI code.

 ## Requirements